 If you’re an other expat, you’re probably no stranger to culture and traditions.
 It’s still exciting experiencing what other traditions are like—similarities and differences to yours.

 If you want to experience the kampung (village) life is like in Malaysia, one place to do so is at the Kahang Organic farm.
 Leave the city behind and participate in activities like trawling for fish, bamboo rafting and barbecuing to unleash your inner kampung child.

 Visit UNESCO World Heritage state, Malacca.
-It boasts the country’s oldest functioning Catholic church, mosque, and Buddhist temple.
-The night life isn’t exactly bustling, but it exists.
+It boasts the country’s oldest functioning Catholic church, mosque, and a Buddhist temple.
+The nightlife isn’t exactly bustling, but it exists.
 If the nightlife is important, then Penang, Langkawi and Kota Kinabalu might be your best options.

 Those are just some things you can do.
 We know there’s many, many more.